nushell/nushell/README.md

 Nu comes with a set of built-in commands (listed below).
 If a command is unknown, the command will shell-out and execute it (using cmd on Windows or bash on Linux and MacOS), correctly passing through stdin, stdout and stderr, so things like your daily git workflows and even `vim` will work just fine.

+# Learning more

-There is also a [book](https://book.nushell.sh) about Nu, currently in progress.
+There are a few good resources to learn about Nu.
+First, there is a [book](https://book.nushell.sh) about Nu, currently in progress.
+The book focuses on using Nu and its core concepts.

+If you're a developer who would like to contribute to Nu, we're also working on a [book for developers](https://github.com/nushell/contributor-handbook/tree/master/en).

+We also have an active [discord](https://discord.gg/NtAbbGn) and [twitter](https://twitter.com/nu_shell) if you'd like to come chat with us.

 # Installation